BLE-LTER/ble-handbook/handbook.md

 - UTLists (Sympa mailing list management software) `+`
 - Slack groups for LTER IMs (at https://lter.slack.com).
 Optional: EDI/NCEAS groups.
 - Subscribe to the im@lternet.edu mailing list, plus imc@lternet.edu if main IM
-- Taskade (project management app, we're trying it out as of Feb 2020)
+- Taskade, project management app.
+Not a lot of usage, but something An's looked into.
+Notion might also be good.
-- Google Account for YouTube, etc. - beafortlagoons@gmail.com.
+- Google Account for YouTube, etc. - beaufortlagoons@gmail.com.
 Credentials in Tim's UT Stache, shared with Ken Dunton, and Christina Bonsell.

 Legend: